nobabas/MTRN4231/README.md

 - Experimental validation showed that the robot can position the moisture probe within the required ±2 mm accuracy.
 - The use of camera-based detection, paired with the UR5e’s precise kinematics, ensured that the end effector consistently reached the intended soil location.

-* Sensor Accuracy: Within 0.5 Analogue units
+* Sensor Accuracy: Within 100 Analogue units ***
 - Repeated measurements at controlled moisture levels confirmed that the custom-designed moisture sensor maintains accuracy within the target range.
 - Signal conditioning and calibration helped reduce analogue drift, ensuring reliable moisture readings across repeated trials.

-* Repeatibility: Within 0.5mm of sensor position for same sampling point
+* Accuracy: Within 10 mm of sensor position for same sampling point
 - The robot demonstrated excellent repeatability, routinely returning to the same sampling point with sub-millimetre variance.
 - This is largely attributed to the UR5e’s high mechanical precision and consistent camera-derived coordinates.
 - Such repeatability is essential for long-term agricultural monitoring where sampling locations may be revisited repeatedly.